Originally published in August 2019, this article has been updated and expanded to provide additional references and resources.

 7. A community that will support you for the long haul

 Coaching is not an overnight gambit!
 It takes time and grit to build and sustain a successful coaching practice.
 No matter where you are, there's always new things to learn and fresh opportunities to uncover.
 That’s why a close-knit coaching community is worth its weight in gold.

 You'll need people alongside you through the good times and the bad, the triumphs and the struggles.
 Our families and friends may not always understand the details of what we're going through professionally, but our coaching community does.

 Haven’t thought much about this one yet?
 Explore more of the benefits you’ll receive from a vibrant coaching community here.

 At JRNI, we’ve graduated over 500 coaches who are committed to helping one another, collaborating, and succeeding together.
 As you consider programs, don’t overlook the value of the alumni network.
 Find a program that’s in it for the long haul.
 You deserve to graduate from a program that will be there for years to come.
 This community will serve as a touchstone for you as you grow your practice.

 Interested in exploring current coaching industry trends?
 Check out our report: 2021 State of Life Coaching & The Wellness Economy.

 Ready to get started?

-If you’ve been considering programs but haven’t found the one that’s right for you, we hope you’ll come explore with us.
-We offer two tracks toward coaching certification: JRNI Essentials and JRNI Signature.
+Launch your coaching practice right!
+Check out JRNI Life Coach Training - a program that's every bit as unique as you are.
+Grounded in science, our ICF accredited program features authentic instructors, a robust curriculum, business instruction to prepare you for liftoff as an entrepreneur, and fellow students dedicated to becoming a collective force for good.
 If you’d like to talk to someone about our programs, click here to schedule a call with one of our team members to get your questions answered and see how we can help you become an even bigger force for good.